Wordpress ‘Oldest to Newest’ Plugin

 See all of our WordPress Plugins

-This routine checks to see if an article has been posted in the last week, and if not, it locates the oldest post and changes the timestamp to the current day and time.
+This routine checks to see if an article has been posted in the last n number of days, and if not, it locates the oldest post and changes the timestamp to the current day and time.

-The interval is initially set at 168 hours (one week); this means that every week, an old post will be rotated to the top of the list and stamped with the current time and day.
+The interval is initially set at 7 days (one week); this means that every week if a new post has not been made in the last 7 days, an old post will be rotated to the top of the list and stamped with the current time and day.
+The plugin will also ping your standard ping list.

-The interval may be changed to any number of hours that you prefer by editing the $hours variable.
+The interval may be changed to any number of days that you prefer by editing the days variable in the admin panel.
 By setting this large enough, it could be a day, a number of days, or weeks, even a month.
-(A week would be 168 hours, a couple of weeks, 336, etc.) It’s up to you.
+(A week would be 7 days, a couple of weeks, 14 days, etc.) Or it could be as short as one day.
+It's up to you.

 A rotation will not occur unless a page is loaded from your WordPress blog.
 So if you’re extremely low on traffic, the rotation will be delayed until you have a visitor.